magdesign/PocketVJ-Exhibition-Documentation/source/15_troubleshooting.rst

 - Make sure your video is converted with the h264 codec (this causes in most cases the error)
 - Make sure your video data is in the correct folder (/media/internal/video/).
 - Make sure your PocketVJ is not configured to ‘Slideshow’ mode.
-- Make sure audio output is set to HDMI/ Jack or both if there is no external soundcard connected, otherwise it will search for the ALSA device and will not start.
+- **Make sure audio output is set to HDMI/Jack** if there is no external soundcard connected, otherwise it will search for the ALSA device and will not start.

 **USB-Stick does not work anymore on my computer** => Plug it back into the PocketVJ and Click UNMOUNT in the control panel.